Sim City 4 FAQ and Guide - Guide for SimCity 4

 the EQ required by the job.
 You can try to zone new areas for them to work in, or

 wait until their education level rises.
-It’s a question of whether you have enough
+Its a question of whether you have enough

 money to support new zoning and if you would like to have these lower education jobs